Death Wobble Jeep: What It Is, Why It Happens, and How to Fix It

 The “death wobble” refers to a sudden and violent shaking of the front wheels, usually occurring after hitting a bump at speeds above 45 mph.
 It primarily affects vehicles with solid front axles, like the Jeep Wrangler and certain Jeep Cherokee models.
 Unlike minor vibrations, the death wobble can make steering control difficult and dangerous.

-You might also be interested in the 2025 GMC Hummer EV SUV Review: Ultimate Off-Road Power.
+Curious about something similar?
+Take a look at the 2025 GMC Hummer EV SUV Review: Ultimate Off-Road Power.

 Why Is It Called the “Death Wobble”?